|Type of record:||Monument|

 |Name:||Site of Curds Hall|

 The hall itself is now demolished, and the remaining outbuildings date from the 17th century, and are partly built with reused medieval masonry.
-A possible medieval moat was depicted on an Ordnance Survey map of 1883, and the hall probably dated back to the medieval period.
+The hall probably dated back to the medieval period.
 A 15th century document mentions a house belonging to John Curds, perhaps referring to the site of the hall.

 Images - none